lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline3.md

 #### Task Data Preprocessing

-This is the step where you can do whatever data operation, in order to make sure the data set can be directly used for later model training.
+This step allows you to perform any data operations needed to ensure the dataset is ready for model training.

-In Lady H.'s use case, she just wanted to convert some features into "category" type.
-Because for models like LGBM (LightGBM), categorical features can be handled automatically if they are specified as "category" type.
+In Lady H.'s case, she simply needed to convert certain features to the "category" type.
+This is because models like LightGBM (LGBM) can automatically handle categorical features when they are specified as such.

-* `le_col` represents a feature that originally has a combo of numerical and string values, models won't be able to undrstand the data type and will report errors.
-So Lady H. converted them into integer format with label encoding first, then convert to "category" type.
+* `le_col`  refers to a feature containing a mix of numerical and string values.
+Since models cannot interpret this data type correctly, it would cause errors.
+Therefore, Lady H. first applied label encoding to convert the values into integers.
+She later converted the feature to "category" type so that the values won't bring order to the model.
-* `int_cat_col` represents a categorical feature that originally appears to be integer format, they can be converted to "category" directly.
+* `int_cat_col` refers to a categorical feature initially represented as integers.
+These can be directly converted to the "category" type without additional processing.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/data_preprocessing_code.png" width="812" height="291" />